 - Ranch Dressing

 One of my favorite tools in the kitchen is a mini electric food chopper like these.
-It’s such a handy tool, I own two for busy holiday meal prep but for this salad, I prefer to chop by hand so I can control the bite sizes especially for the celery.
+It’s such a handy tool, I own two for busy holiday meal prep but for this Pea salad with bacon, I prefer to chop by hand so I can control the bite sizes especially for the celery.
 I like for the celery to be really thin.

 WINTER SALADS